AlexsLemonade/OpenPBTA-analysis/analyses/rna-seq-expression-summary-stats/README.md

 For each `cancer_group`, select one of the following two sets of samples:

-- Samples from all `cohort`s, e.g. CBTN, GMKF, and PNOC.
+- Samples from all `cohort`s, e.g. PBTA and GMKF.
 - Samples from each individual `cohort`.

 If >= 5 samples are selected, generate the following summary statistics: